-As a psychologist, I'm practical and optimistic, known for my calm manner, genuine style, and positivity.
+As a clinician, I'm practical and optimistic, known for my calm manner, genuine style, and positivity.
 We'll look for your strengths in addition to the problems you identify.
 I'm gentle but I won't shy away from something that needs to be said.
 I aim to live what I teach, but just like you, I'm far from perfect.
 For fun, I enjoy cycling, singing, being in nature, and travel.
 For rest and rejuvenation, I like reading and being with family.

 You may feel stuck or know that something needs to change, but not know where to start.
 Your struggle may be with your health, mood, fears, work or relationships, but you need help to make things different.
 You feel together and powerful in some areas of your life, but lost or helpless in others.
 You are committed and willing to work towards a better life.